+When the weather in Germany gets too warm, you may need a cooler place to visit.
 Near Reutlingen and Stuttgart in the lovely region of Sonnenbühl you can find some very cool caves and a cliff-hanger castle.
 The rolling hills and green valleys are a few of the landscape beauties that catch your eye while driving through this part of Germany.
-This spring I grabbed my family and then later my friends to help me investigate this area more.
-With the weather in Germany reaching extraordinarily high temperatures you may need a cooler place to visit this season.
-Here is a few to help you battle the heat.
-Consider visiting these over 6 million year old caves with stalactites and stalagmites abounding or travel nearby to the relatively “young” castle of Schloss Lichtenstein.
+Consider visiting these over 6 million-year-old caves with stalactites and stalagmites abounding, or travel nearby to the relatively “young” castle of Schloss Lichtenstein.

 Bärenhöhle – Bear Cave